 He said, “We’ve had a lot of former ministers go on and do very well for themselves.
 You’re not going to talk bad about us after you leave here, are you?”

 I promised him I wouldn’t.
-Of course, who could have predicted the rise of the blog-o-sphere back then!
+But, of course, who could have predicted the rise of the blogosphere back then?

 Seriously, though, the last thing I want to do here is air dirty laundry.
 We all make mistakes, and we grow from them, hopefully.
 I wouldn’t be the person I am today if it weren’t for those events so long ago.
 Part of growing is seeing God’s hand in your life, even in those difficult times.

-If God has taught me anything (in spite of myself), it is grace.
+If God has taught me anything (despite myself), it is grace.
 This post is written in full appreciation of that.
-It’s also written with experience of offering support to several fired ministers in the past decades.
+It’s also written with experience offering support to several fired ministers in the past decades.

-In the Third Year of My Ministry Things Had Begun to Sour
+In the Third Year of My Ministry, Things Began to Sour

 A tragic death that year knocked our little church for a loop.
-It also served to strengthen some ties–if only temporarily.
-It was almost a year to the day after the death that I sensed this wasn’t going to end well.
+But, it also served to strengthen some ties—if only temporarily.
+It was almost a year to the day after the death that I sensed this wouldn’t end well.

 The tension was horrible.
 My own stress was off the charts.
-Starting one week before our monthly board meetings, I wouldn’t be able to sleep at night, and my digestion was a mess.
+Starting one week before our monthly board meetings, I couldn’t sleep at night, and my digestion was a mess.
 Then, after the board meeting, I would ride the calm for the next three weeks before it hit again.
 I’m surprised I stayed as healthy as I did.

 As I look back, this is how I see it.
-In the interest of fairness, I’ll own up to my own failures first.
+But, in the interest of fairness, I’ll own up to my own failures first.

 Where I failed